I get asked often, “Is a swaddle a prop? Is it useful? Where do you stand on a swaddle?”

 Again, I’m asking you to use common sense around it.

-But it can be very helpful for a newborn in getting them calm.
+But it can be very helpful for a newborn to get calm and ready for sleep.

 It also helps with the Moro Reflex, the startle reflex where they throw their arms out uncontrollably, which can wake a sleeping newborn.
 Having their arms down and being wrapped tightly can help with that.
-Absolutely use it.
+For this alone, we can absolutely use it.

 If a baby gets used to the idea that they need to be tightly wrapped every time they sleep, then when they kick free, they may wake up and need your help to come back in and re-wrap them.